jgnagy/rffdb/README.markdown

 Contributing
 ------------

 Honestly, the point of this framework is for my own personal growth and learning.
 I'm trying hard to build the features I want into the framework without relying on the guts of other tools.
-I clearly rip off the methods exposed my other tools (meaning I'm designing a framework that you can interact with in a familiar way), but I'm trying to do it without knowing _how_ others did it.
+I clearly rip off the methods exposed by other tools (meaning I'm designing a framework that you can interact with in a familiar way), but I'm trying to do it without knowing _how_ others did it.

 That said, I welcome pull-requests.
 I may or may not use your code, but I encourage the growth of others too.
 If this project inspires you to contribute, feel free to fork my code and submit a pull request.
 If you're okay with the MIT license and you're open to me shamelessly claiming your code as my own (it'd have to be a pretty amazing contribution for your name to show up anywhere but the commit history), go for it.